xavierblasco/Rosserial_arduino/README.md

     $ rosrun rosserial_python serial_node.py /dev/ttyACM0

-    To Know which port are your arduino board connected , go to Tools / Serial Port on your Arduino IDE menu.
+    To Know which port are your arduino board connected:
+    Go to Tools/ erial Port on your Arduino IDE menu.

     Know you can view data incoming from Arduino.
 Open a new Terminal window.
     This will print on screen data received.
-Our topic in Arduino node is called "sinus".You should change for your topic name.
+Our topic in Arduino node is called "sinus".
+    You should change for your topic name.

     $  rostopic echo sinus

 # Ros Package
-3.- ow we will create a launcher for these instructions.
+3.-Now we will create a launcher for these instructions.
 Create a new Ros Package
     We can do that with following explession on terminal.
 You should execute this instruction on your ros workspace (into src directory)

     catkin_ws/src/$ catkin_create_pkg rosserial_arduio std_msgs rospy roscp